Learning Chinese without learning Pinyin is like learning to ride a bike without training wheels.

 First tone pairs

 Following a first tone is relatively easy as it doesn’t affect how you pronounce the second syllable.
-The only exception is for 1-3 pairs where the first syllable is emphasized.
+However, there are some exceptions.
+One such case would be when pronouncing certain 1-3 tone pairs, the first syllable should be emphasized, and you need to use a neutral tone to pronounce the second syllable.
 For example, in 桌子 (zhuō zi, table), the first syllable 桌 is emphasized, while the second syllable 子 (zǐ) drops the third tone.
 However, this doesn’t happen when the second syllable is emphasized, as is the case in our example (喝水) below.